-The American University of Kuwait affirms its commitment to ensure that each student shall be permitted to study and otherwise participate in the AUK community in an environment free from any form of discrimination, including race, color, religion, age, disability, gender, national origin, or marital status.
-The University considers a diverse campus community and the many points of view represented within as a means to enhance the quality of one's overall educational experience.
-The University also affirms its commitment to providing equal opportunities for all community members.
-Therefore this policy outlines the procedures to file a complaint against any form of alleged discrimination or harassment.
+At the American University of Kuwait, we are committed to providing an environment free from all forms of discrimination, including those based on race, color, religion, age, disability, gender, national origin, or marital status.
+We believe that a diverse campus community, representing various perspectives, enriches the overall educational experience.
+The University is dedicated to providing equal opportunities for all members of the community.
+To ensure this commitment, we have established procedures for filing a complaint against any alleged discrimination or harassment.